jessehouwing/azure-pipelines-tasks-zips/extensions/apple-xcode/overview.md

 ## Required agent version

-You will need to [install a recent agent (2.195.0 or newer) from the azure-pipelines-agent repository](https://github.com/microsoft/azure-pipelines-agent/releases) for it to auto-detect Visual Studio 2022, or alternatively add the capabilities to the agent manually.
+You will likely need to [install a more recent agent version from the azure-pipelines-agent repository](https://github.com/microsoft/azure-pipelines-agent/releases).

 You may need to force Azure DevOps Server to not downgrade back to its preferred agent version.
-You can do so by setting the following environment variable at the system level on your server before launching the agent:
+You can do so by setting the following environment variable at the system level on your server before upgrading the agent:

 ```
 AZP_AGENT_DOWNGRADE_DISABLED=true